gotaproblem/pistorm-atari/README.md

 * Enable SSH at boot time
 * Exit raspi-config

-You can now reach the PiStorm over SSH, check your router web/settings page to find the IP of the PiStorm, or run `ifconfig` locally on the PiStorm from the console.
+You can now reach the Pi4 over SSH, check your router web/settings page to find the IP of the PiStorm, or run `ifconfig` locally on the Pi4 from the console.

-Now the final steps to get things up and running, all of this is done from a command prompt (terminal) either locally on the PiStorm or over ssh:
+Now the final steps to get things up and running, all of this is done from a command prompt (terminal) either locally on the Pi4 or over ssh:
 * `sudo apt-get update`
 * `sudo apt full-upgrade` (If you get mysterious 'not found' messages from running the line in the next step.)
 * `sudo apt-get install git libasound2-dev`